aerogear/graphback/docs/gettingstarted.md

 Graphback is a package and CLI tool that can help you bootstrap a GraphQL server and client.
 Graphback can help you to focus on your data and remove all boilerplate related with the wider adoption of GraphQL.

-The target of Graphback is to provide tooling for generating fully functional backend and client side code on top of your existing application or widely available starter applications.
-Graphback makes prototyping applications very easy by generating source code and reducing the number of GraphQL related boilerplate on the server and the client.
-With Graphback developers can focus more on delivering business value and business model that will be represented as a GraphQL schema.
+Graphback provides tooling for generating fully functional backend and client-side code, on top of your existing application.
+It helps developers prototype applications by generating source code and reducing the GraphQL boilerplate on the server and the client.

+Focus more on delivering business value by using the GraphQL schema to describe the shape of your data graph.
 All you need to do with Graphback is to specify your data as GraphQL Types:

 <img src="/img/d1.png" width="50%" height="50%"></img>

-GraphQL Types annotated with `@model` will be processed by Graphback to give you fully functional backend and client side queries that follow CRUD specification.
+GraphQL Types annotated with `@model` will be processed by Graphback to give you fully functional backend and client side queries that follow Graphback CRUD specification.
 Graphback will work with your current GraphQL enabled Node.js application or can help you to create new one.

 ![](/img/diagramsmall.png)